 Some people ask whether or not you can add pellets to a pellet grill while cooking.
 The answer is yes, you can add pellets to the hopper while cooking.

 Pellets can be added regardless of whether the grill is on or off.
-To get rid of air pockets in the hopper, make sure you gently shuffle the pellets with a long spatula before they enter into the auger.
+To get rid of air pockets in the hopper, make sure you gently shuffle the pellets with a long spatula before they enter the auger.